-- 21. Elected members are asked to: - a) acknowledge the duties of the Children and Young People Act 2014 as they relate to Part 3 Children's Services Planning; and b) note the content of the Children and Young People's Services Plan for 2020-2023, prior to remittance to Council for approval.
+- 21. Council are asked to: - acknowledge the duties of the Children and Young People Act 2014 as they relate to Part 3 Children's Services Planning, and; - b) approve the content of the Children and Young People's Services Plan for 2020-2023, prior to submission to Scottish Government.